tianshengs/SteamVR_Tracking/README.md

-Setting up the StreamVR system without an HMD to capture pose data using HTC VIVE
+Setting up the StreamVR system without an HMD to capture pose data using HTC VIVE tracker

 Written by Tiansheng Sun